 Rosengren held senior positions within the Boston Fed in both the research and bank supervision functions.
 He joined the Boston Fed in 1985 as an economist in the Research Department.
 In 1989 he was promoted to assistant vice president and then to vice president in 1991 as head of the Banking and Monetary Policy section of the Research Department.
 Rosengren was named senior vice president and head of the Supervision and Regulation Department in 2000.
 He assumed the additional title of chief discount officer in 2003, and in 2005, he was promoted to executive vice president.
 While in the bank supervision function, he obtained significant domestic and international regulatory experience related to the Basel II Capital Accord.

 In his work as an economist, Rosengren has made the link between financial problems and the real economy a focus of his research, and he has published extensively on macroeconomics, international banking, bank supervision, and risk management.
 He has been an author of over one hundred articles and papers on economics and finance, including articles in many of the top economics and finance journals.

-Written by the Federal Reserve Bank of Boston.
+Written by the Federal Reserve Bank of Boston and updated October 1, 2021.
 See disclaimer.